Australian Resume Format: Tips, Examples, & Templates

 Length

 The key difference between U.S. and Australian resumes is their length.
-Whereas a one-page resume or two-page resume is preferred in the States, the average Australian resume length is around two to three pages long.
+Whereas a one-page resume or two-page resume is preferred in the States, the average Australian resume is around two to three pages long.

 The exact length of your Australian resume will depend on your professional background and years of experience.
 Here are some general guidelines you can follow:

-- Senior or executive-level professionals: Three to five pages
+- Senior or executive-level professionals: 3–5 pages

 Dialect

-You can follow Australian English spelling and vocabulary conventions in your resume to impress employers and demonstrate your ability to adapt to the culture.
+Follow Australian English spelling and vocabulary conventions in your resume to impress employers and demonstrate your ability to adapt to the culture.

 Below are a few examples of how Australian English differs from American English.